 Dealing with a self-directed IRA can be a complex and confusing process.
 You have to monitor each investment and handle all the transactions.
 Manually doing all this can be incredibly tedious and time-consuming.

 The earlier you start contributing to your IRA, the more money you can potentially make.
-So, why not get started with Alto right away?
+So, why not get started right away?